Chicago Car Accident Attorney Providing Legal Services For Injury Victims

 By Illinois state law, you usually have two years from the date of the injury to file a claim.
 Bear in mind that multiple parties may be negligent, such as a municipality for road defects or a car manufacturer for faulty design or manufacturing.

-Working With Insurance Companies – How Are Insurance Claims Processed?
+How Are Auto Insurance Claims Processed?

 You must notify your own insurance company when you have been involved in an auto accident.
 An adjustor will be assigned to your claim and will send you paperwork for its own investigation of the auto accident, such as: